Tre'Davious White: 2020

+On April 23, 2020, the Buffalo Bills exercised the fifth–year option on White's rookie contract for one–year, $10.24 million.
+He returned as the No. 1 starting cornerback and was paired with newly acquired free agent Josh Norman.

-On April 23, 2020, the Bills exercised the fifth-year option on White's contract.
-On September 5, 2020, White signed a four-year contract extension worth $70 million with $55 million guaranteed with the Bills, keeping him under contract through the 2025 season.
+On September 5, 2020, the Buffalo Bills signed White to a four–year, $69.00 million contract extension that included $55.25 million guaranteed, $36.70 million guaranteed upon signing, and an initial signing bonus of $10.50 million, keeping him under contract through the 2025 season.
 The contract made him the highest-paid defensive back in the league at the time.